omarchehaimi/scicomp/README.md

 ## Usage
 ### Lotka-Volterra Model

-The [Lotka-Volterra](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) model describes how the population of two species change when they interact.
+The [Lotka-Volterra](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) model describes how the population of two species changes when they interact.
 This model is also known as predator-prey model.

 The required parameters to solve these equations are: